THE EGG IMPACT IMPACT 2024/25

 Talent Development

-- Active Partnerships: Bath Spa University, Bath College, Oxford School of Drama, Fourth Monkey, Bristol School of Acting, Bristol Old Vic School of Acting
+- Active Partnerships: Bath Spa University, Bath College, Oxford School of Drama, Fourth Monkey, Bristol School of Acting, Bristol Old Vic School of Acting.

 Community Outreach